All Episodes

 They don't have any rock star connection to Clintons.

-They don't go back to the 90s and think the Clintons are the end all of American politics or America.
+They don't go back to the 90s and think the Clintons are the end-all of American politics or America.

-They're not gonna lie, and they don't.
+They're not going to lie, and they don't.

 Am I the only one that predicted that?